Robert Mandan

-Robert Mandan (February 2, 1932 – April 29, 2018) was an American actor, best known for his roles as Sam Reynolds on Search for Tomorrow (1965–1970), Chester Tate, the womanizing businessman husband of Jessica Tate (Katherine Helmond) on the satirical sitcom Soap (1977–1981) and James Bradford on the short lived Three's Company spin off Three's A Crowd (1984–1985) that lasted for one season.
+Robert Mandan (February 2, 1932 – April 29, 2018) was an American actor, best known for his roles as Sam Reynolds on Search for Tomorrow (1965–1970), Chester Tate, the philandering businessman husband of Jessica Tate (Katherine Helmond) on the satirical sitcom Soap (1977–1981) and James Bradford on the short lived Three's Company spin off Three's A Crowd (1984–1985) that lasted for one season.

 Career

 Mandan first acted in such television serials as NBC's From These Roots (1958–1961) and businessman Sam Reynolds on Search for Tomorrow (1965–1970).
 He also appeared on Broadway in the 1970 musical Applause.

 His sitcom appearances prior to Soap include an auctioneer in the 1972 premiere episode of Sanford and Son, attorney Mr. Morrison in a 1973 episode of All in the Family, and Maude's gay friend Barry on a 1974 episode of Maude.
-In 1972, Mandan appeared in the first episode of the last season of 'Mission Impossible as Tim Sharkey.
-He also appeared in the Barnaby Jones episodes titled "Counterfall" and "Killer on Campus", and guest-starred in an episode of the western series Sara in 1976.
+In 1972, Mandan appeared in the first episode of the last season of Mission Impossible as Tim Sharkey.
+He also appeared in the Barnaby Jones episodes titled "Counterfall", "Killer on Campus" and "Prisoner of Deceit" and guest-starred in an episode of the western series Sara in 1976.
+He played Woody Billingsley in "The Love Boat" S2 E16 sketch "Like Father, Like Son" which aired 1/26/1979.

 He played Mr. Kirby in the 1979 NBC television adaptation of You Can't Take it With You and the ineffective but well-meaning Colonel Fielding on the 1981 TV adaptation of Private Benjamin.
 He also had roles in two movies in 1982, as school principal Walter J. Coolidge in Zapped! and Senator Charles Wingwood in The Best Little Whorehouse in Texas.
-In 1982 he also played Henry's older brother Bill Rush in Too Close for Comfort.In 1984–85, he played James Bradford on ABC's Three's a Crowd opposite John Ritter, and in 1986 he was Peace Corps member Dr. Bruce Gaines, who married Mrs. Garrett (played by Charlotte Rae) in her final episodes on The Facts of Life.
+In 1982 he also played Henry's older brother Bill Rush in Too Close for Comfort.

+In 1984–85, he played James Bradford on ABC's Three's a Crowd opposite John Ritter, and in 1986 he was Peace Corps member Dr. Bruce Gaines, who married Mrs. Garrett (played by Charlotte Rae) in her final episodes on The Facts of Life.
 He appeared as Steven in the 1990 episode of The Golden Girls entitled "Great Expectations".
 In 1991, he reunited with Katherine Helmond for two episodes of her next series, Who's the Boss?.